 The master had lectured about the necessity of immobilization and its versatilities, demonstrating one of the various ways to immobile a person by using vexatious students as demonstrations.

-It was now group practice, and the master was pitting them against one another.
+It was now group practice, and the master was pitting them against each other.

-“I don’t think I need to remind you all having already done this plenty of times already, but just to be sure, NO offensive magic.
+“I don’t think I need to remind you—having already done this plenty of times already.
+But, just to be sure, NO offensive magic.
 As usual, the practice will be elimination.
-You will get points depending on how many of your opponents you immobilize, and my assessment of their strength compare to yours.”
+You will get points depending on how many of your opponents you immobilize, and my assessment of their strength.”

 “Kaidus will sit out this time to get a feel for the practice.
 As usual, we will start with miss Lithius first.”
 Master Keral replied.
 “Prim!”